arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesWebMatrix/HOL.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

-- A Windows Azure subscription with the Websites Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Microsoft Azure subscription with the Websites Preview enabled - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 ---
 <a name="Exercises"></a>